MairwunNx/mnxemeralds-1.12.2/README.md

 # Download

- * Download the source and �ompile (compiling source requires Intellij IDEA 2018.2+ and Java 8).
+ * Download the source and Сompile (compiling source requires Intellij IDEA 2018.2+ and Java 8).
  * Download a pre-compiled mnxemeralds from the [releases](https://github.com/MairwunNx/mnxemeralds-1.12.2/releases) page.
  * Download a compiled mnxemeralds from the [curseforge](https://minecraft.curseforge.com/projects/mnxemeralds) page.